 When someone who represents the “Susceptible” graph on the right consumes something that causes tissue stress, the rhythm during stressors increases above the risk threshold.
 For these people, the same exact type and amount of stress will throw their gut spinning in to dysfunction because they’re not resilient.

 A great perceptual example of this come from a study looking at the effects of gluten.
-Researchers exposed gut tissue to from different types of people to gluten.
+Researchers exposed gut tissue from different types of people to gluten.
 This included:

 - Humans with active celiac disease(ACD)